hash-im-table/portfolio/README.md

 ## Building my own collision detection system.

-Pre-built game engines great for 3D games and its inbuilt physics system is well optimized for player & enemy behaviour.
-However, for 2D games, the behaviour becomes unpredictable.
-The Unity physics system is designed to replicate real world physics, which is not what you want for, say, a 2D platformer.
+Pre-built engines are great for 3D games, there inbuilt physics systems are often well optimized for player & enemy behaviour.
+However, for 2D games, fewer engines ofter the expected control and player behaviour becomes unpredictable.
+The Unity physics system, for example, is designed to replicate real world physics, which is not what you want for, say, a 2D platformer.
 Another issue this creates for 2D games is ‘float-y’ in-game gravity.

 To work around this I have been experimenting with building me own collision detection and raycasting system.
 Below is an example of my implementation: